Akshai-Krishna-KP/Mars_Task_1/README.md

 ### 1.Terminal Commands
 I learned Bash Script from the tutorial from FreecodeCamp yt video and to clear some doubt arise from that i watched a beginner video on linux cmd.
-Now i uncderstand that Bash(Bourne Again SHell) is command-line interpreter widely used in LinuX for many years.:smirk: cmd used are:
+Now i uncderstand that Bash(Bourne Again SHell) is command-line interpreter widely used in LinuX for many years. cmd used are:
   * touch - to create a new file
   * cd - to go into a directory